azimut/hacks/purify/README.md

 # purify
-INCOMPLETE attempt to filter out wildcard domains from stdin

-### Notes
-- I learned about tests, recursive structs
+filter domains passed through stdin and drop based on NXDOMAIN of the parents

+# TODO?
 - I needed to use (? more abstractions passing functions (? (map,filter) for the struct